 The cheapest car insurance companies in Michigan

-Affordable coverage for Michigan drivers
+Minimum coverage requirements for Michigan drivers

 - $50,000 bodily injury liability coverage per person